Jiahui-Ruan/IntroReactandRedux/README.md

-This is the repo the learn from the begining of React and Redux
+This is the repo the learn from the begining of React